 A narcissist tends to be vain in both senses of that word.
 Everything has to be about them and that’s because there is an overwhelming emptiness at their psychic core, from which they are largely disconnected.
-At first narcissists may appear attractive.
+At first narcissistic abusers may appear attractive.
 They can dazzle and are adept at seducing people into their circle.
-However, the people close to the narcissist tend to be seen and responded to as mere extensions; there only to keep happy the controlling narcissistic personality.
-Fail in this and they are likely to be discarded or, if retained, punished in some other way.
+However, the people close to the narcissist tend to be seen and responded to as mere extensions; they are there only to keep the controlling narcissistic personality.
+Fail in this and they are likely to be discarded or, if retained, punished in some other way by their narcissistic partner.

 Narcissists project intolerable feelings